Dedicated vs. Integrated Graphics Cards – Which Is Best For You?

 Intel Integrated GPU

 These chips need to rely on system RAM.
 As such, they can conflict with the CPU, which shares the same memory.
-Due to their simplicity and low cost, most motherboards come with an integrated GPU.
+Due to their simplicity and cost-effective nature, most motherboards come with an integrated GPU.

 Benefits Of A Dedicated Graphics Card